The history of pyrography is that of an art that originated in prehistory.

 Drawing was the first method that man used to tell stories and communicate.
-And after the important discovery of fire, the early form of “wood burning” was invented.
+After the important discovery of fire, it did not take long for the early form of “wood burning” to be invented.

-Follow us through the remarkable development of this art and the tools through the ages.
+Follow us through the remarkable history about wood burning art and its development, as well as the different and evolving tools over the ages.
 That this art form has stood the test of time is a testament to its durability and charm.

-Using heated metal objects directly from the fire onto burn their preferred medium, art was created.
+Using heated metal objects directly from the fire to burn their preferred medium meant permanent art was created.

 This very simple, but effective method was in use until Medieval times.